apache/pulsar/site2/docs/getting-started-standalone.md

 > #### NOTES
 >
 > If you are running Pulsar in a bare metal cluster, make sure that `offloaders` tarball is unzipped in every broker's pulsar directory.
 >
 > If you are [running Pulsar in Docker](getting-started-docker.md) or deploying Pulsar using a docker image (e.g. [K8S](deploy-kubernetes.md) or [DCOS](deploy-dcos.md)),
 > you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.

-### Starting the cluster
+### Start Pulsar Standalone

 Once you have an up-to-date local copy of the release, you can start a local cluster using the [`pulsar`](reference-cli-tools.md#pulsar) command, which is stored in the `bin` directory, and specifying that you want to start Pulsar in standalone mode.